adambard/learnxinyminutes-docs/python.html.markdown

 except NameError:
     print "Raises a name error"

-# Conditional Expressions can be used when assigning
+# if can be used as an expression
 some_var = a if a > b else b
 # If a is greater than b, then a is assigned to some_var.
 # Otherwise b is assigned to some_var.